Rosie Hamlin: Death

 Hamlin died in her sleep of undisclosed causes on March 30, 2017, at her home in New Mexico.
 Her family confirmed she had suffered health problems in the course of her later life which prevented her from performing live.

 Legacy

 Hamlin's track "Angel Baby" was cited by John Lennon as one of his favorite songs, and he covered the track in 1975.
 She was the first Latina to be honored by the Rock and Roll Hall of Fame, on their Wall of One-Hit Wonders.
 In July 2007, a concert honoring Hamlin was held at the Pearson Park Amphitheater in Anaheim, California.

+In November 2025, cleaned up stereo mixes of "Angel Baby" and "Lonely Blue Nights" were released for the first time in stereo and included on the 2025 compilation titled Rosie Forever!.Both were released as part of a new 2025 compilation album titled Rosie Forever!.In June 2026, weeks prior to what would have been Hamlin's eighty-first birthday, Hamlin's estate released a brand new stereo mixes of "Angel Baby" and "My Darling Forever".